-The GRUS mod is made for the big boi tanks and RDAs out there but it’s built in a way that it doesn’t feel bulky or uncomfortable in the hand.
+The LostVape GRUS mod is made for the big boi tanks and RDAs out there but it’s built-in a way that it doesn’t feel bulky or uncomfortable in the hand.
 Primarily made of zinc-alloy it does have a decent amount of heft to it but it could still be considered somewhat pocket friendly.
-The GRUS has a sort of rectangular shape that wraps around the round 510 plate at the top with just a bit of the sides exposed.
+The GRUS has a sort of rectangular shape that wraps around the round 510 plates at the top with just a bit of the side exposed.
 It’s a cool look that keeps the device slim but also more comfortable to grip.
-On either side it has some colourful plastic inlays but they don’t contribute to the grip in any way.
-The 510 at the top is rather thick, made from stainless steel with silky smooth threads and a gold plated spring loaded center pin.
-However because the top of the device is made to accommodate gear up to 30mm a lot of things may look out of place on it.
+On either side, it has some colorful plastic inlays but they don’t contribute to the grip in any way.
+The 510 at the top is rather thick, made from stainless steel with silky smooth threads and a gold plated spring-loaded center pin.
+However, because the top of the device is made to accommodate gear up to 30mm a lot of things may look out of place on it.
 I personally have very few 28mm and up atomizers so I’m a bit limited in what I could use on it but I’m sure lots of folks out there will have just the thing.

 Working down the face of the device it’s got a modest round plastic fire button, a big bright and colourful 0.96″ TFT screen with several colour themes you can chose from with just a few clicks.
 Below the screen are the adjustment and mode button as well as the USB Type-C port for charging which it seemed to do at a rate of 5V/1A or less when tested, I wouldn’t mind if it were 2A but I still charge externally myself.
 The screen has a rounded clear plastic over the screen which might pick up some scratches down the road but for now it’s clean and clear.
 At the very bottom it’s got a flip out lever to help unscrew the battery cap.
 The device can accommodate 20700 and 21700 batteries but also 18650s with the included adapter.
 It worked well with the majority of my batteries however my thicker Golisi 21700 batts got scratched up and were a very tight fit.
 The battery cover and inside the tube are clearly marked for positive and negative but the threads are pretty fine so use caution when opening and closing the battery compartment.